Vortex lattice states of bilayer electron-hole fluids in quantizing magnetic fields: Supplementary materials

-If we only allow zero momentum Green's function, we resume the uniform results discussed in \cite{zou2024electrical}.
-For stiffness calculation, we Shift the interlayer coherence momentum to $\pm Q$ while keeping the same-layer Green's function momentum zero.
-The ground state energy of finite pairing momentum would be higher.
-The stiffness $s$ of the exciton superfluid is defined as the quadratic coefficient when expanding energy per area $\mathcal{E}(Q)$ at the minimum $Q=0$.
+For the stiffness calculation we shift the interlayer coherence momenta by $\pm \textbf{Q}$ as explained in the previous equations.
+The Hartree-Fock equation solutions can be solved for any value of $\pm \textbf{Q}$ in the Brillouin-zone of the vortex lattice state.
+The main text focuses on the lowest energy solutions with coherence momentum $\pm \textbf{Q}=0$, and the expansion of the energy at small momentum is istropic to quadratic order for triangular vortex lattices.
+The exciton stiffness $s$ of the electron-hole condensate may be defined as the coefficient of the quadratic term in the small $Q$ expansion of the condensate energy per area:

-Fig.~\ref{fig:stiffness} shows the stiffness of neutral exciton condensates in blue lines and carrier densities in green lines.
+Fig.~\ref{fig:stiffness} plots the stiffness of neutral exciton condensates as blue lines, along with the exciton filling factor, as green lines.
 The stiffness is proportional to the superfluid density $\nu_{ex}$.
-In strong fields, it maximizes at the half-filling of each Landau level when $\nu_{ex}=0.5$.
+In strong fields, it reaches a maximum at half-filling of each Landau level, {\it i.e.} when $\nu_{ex}=0.5$.